-Salamanders are a group of amphibians typically characterized by a lizard-like appearance, with slender bodies, short limbs, and the presence of a tail in both larvae and adults.
-Learn more about these incredible critters.
+Salamanders are a group of amphibians typically characterized by a lizard-like appearance, with slender bodies, short limbs, and the presence of a tail in both larvae and adult form.
+They can be found on every continent, sans Antarctica.
+These critters have some pretty amazing abilities.
+Read more below.

 First the Stats…